luau-lang/site/_posts/2024-07-23-luau-recap-july-2024.md

 * Construction of tables with 17-32 properties or 33-64 array elements is now 30% faster.
 * `table.concat` method is now 2x faster when the separator is not used and 40% faster otherwise.
 * `table.maxn` method is now 5-14x faster.
-* Vector3 constants are now stored in the constant table and avoid runtime construction.
+* vector constants are now stored in the constant table and avoid runtime construction.
 * Operations like 5/x and 5-x with any constant on the left-hand-side are now performed faster, one less minor thing to think about!
 * It is no longer possible to crash the server on a hang in the `string` library methods.

-## Buffer library and type

-As a reminder, `buffer` data type announced as a beta [here](https://devforum.roblox.com/t/introducing-luau-buffer-type-beta/2724894) has been out of beta since December with additional use cases added in February.
-We've seen some feedback that people were not aware of the availability, so we use this opportunity as a reminder!

 ## Luau as a supported language on GitHub